waikereru/waikereru.github.io/_pages/river.md

 - [Podocarp species posters](/assets/documents/Podocarp%20posters_stacked.pdf) (Posters)
 - 2025: [Native understory characteristics of pine plantation stands in Tairāwhiti, New Zealand](/assets/documents/TTTMilestone15TairawhitiReport1-Aug-2025.pdf) - Meg Graeme, Mark Kimberley and Mike Bergin
 - 2025: [End of Extinction - A proposal to end the threat of further extinction and extend the range and abundance of our unique forest fauna and flora.](/assets/documents/EndOfExtinctionProposalV3.pdf) - James R Lynch
+- 2025: [Alt-F Reset: Examining the drivers of forestry in New Zealand](/assets/documents/Parliamentary%20Commissioner%20for%20the%20Environment%20examining-the-drivers-of-forestry-in-new-zealand_web.pdf) - Parliamentary Commissioner for the Environment
 <!--

 ### Feedback from Meetings